 I look up.
 A man with a sniper rifle in his right hand looks down at me.

-“You know that executing prisoners of war is against international law, don’t you?” says a man next to him, his sergeant.
+“You know that executing prisoners of war is against the rules, don’t you?” says a man next to him, his sergeant.

 “…I’m sorry,” I reply, eyes on the ground.
 I didn’t want to die, I still don’t, but at this point, I can’t expect any mercy from them.
 I shouldn’t have listened to the Lieutenant.
 I shouldn’t have pulled the trigger.
 If I were in their position, I’m not sure if I could bring myself to forgive them either.

-“Your guys have killed all but one of them.
+“Your guys have killed all but one of ours.
 Why should we spare you?”

 They don’t have to.
 We’re being held at gunpoint and can be considered war criminals at this point.
 If he kills us, no-one else will know or care.
 I remain silent, knowing that I can’t reason my way out.
 Even if I had a gun to my head, I shouldn’t have fired.